 If you previously received Plaquenil® and know that you can tolerate it, the generic with the same formulation is Zentiva.
 Another alternative that you could try is Blackrock as they have different fillers to Quinoric® or generic Bristol hydroxychloroquine tablets.
 Please always bear in mind that people with lupus respond to drugs differently – these brands may not necessarily be more suitable for any given individual.

 What if my pharmacist cannot obtain my preferred brand of hydroxychloroquine?We have received a lot of reports from people with lupus recently that their pharmacist has been unable to dispense either the Zentiva or Blackrock versions.
 In many cases it has been suggested that this is the result of manufacturing or supply problems.
-There are currently no manufacturing or supply issues for these versions in the UK.
+There are currently some supply issues for Zentiva hydroxychloroquine (see our update on Zentiva availability HERE for more information and advice).
+Blackrock 200mg tablets are out of stock until May 2023, but the 300mg is in stock (see our article update on Blackrock availability HERE for more information and advice).
 We will publish additional advice if/when a manufacturing or supply issue occurs.

 You can provide the information below to your pharmacist to help them obtain the version of hydroxychloroquine that you need;